 One of them was Noel Monks of Britain’s Daily Express, who was called to task about his news report that he saw at least 600 people dead.
 A Franco official reported on the radio that only about 120 people had died in Gernika, so Monks was forced by his newspaper to return to Gernika the next day to confirm the number of victims he reported, according to Irujo.

 “I was the first correspondent to reach Guernica,” wrote Monks, “and was immediately pressed into service by some Basque soldiers collecting charred bodies…Some of the soldiers were sobbing like children.
-There were flames and smoke and grit, and the smell of burning human flesh was nauseating.
+There were flames and smoke and grit, and the smell of burning human flesh was nauseating.”

 Franco’s government claimed that the victims were killed not by bombing, but by fires that were set by “the Reds.”
 Irujo explained that at the time, the war in Spain was not referred to as the Spanish Civil War.
-Franco referred to it as an international crusade against the Communists, or “Reds,” and everyone on the Republican side of the country were considered Communists, including the Basques.
+Franco referred to it as an international crusade against the Communists, or “Reds,” and people on the Republican side of the country were considered Communists, including the Basques.

 RECOMMENDED BOOKS on the BOMBING OF GERNIKA: